vataspro/hmcdj/README.md

-Once the executable has been compiled, a test case is provided by the sample tracks provided in the `tracks` directory.
+Once the executable has been compiled, a test case is provided by the sample tracks provided in the `example_tracks` directory.
  To run the Pure Gauge deck from the build directory: